LeslieBarrera/ai-case-study/README.md

 The AI domain related to behavioral health has seen significant advancements over the past decade.
 Key trends include the integration of machine learning algorithms for data analysis, increased emphasis on early diagnosis, and the development of digital health solutions that facilitate remote care.
 Companies are focusing on personalized treatment plans powered by AI, which enhance the overall effectiveness of behavioral health interventions.
 The adoption of telehealth has accelerated, particularly in response to the COVID-19 pandemic, making it essential for companies like Cognoa to adapt to new healthcare delivery models (source: [Market Research Report](https://www.cognitivemarketresearch.com/autism-disorder-and-treatment-market-report?campaign_name=cmr_dsa_optimized&campaign_source=google_ads&campaign_name=us_pmax_dynamic&gad_source=1&gclid=Cj0KCQjwq_G1BhCSARIsACc7Nxoc_6kaqf4Ju4Q3HyFabJPq9jDYDK7kg9DuvDqc7xLzSd14M4TzQioaAqtLEALw_wcB) and [Scientific American](https://www.scientificamerican.com/article/meet-the-bad-boy-of-autism-research/)).

+## Acknowledgments
+This project was developed independently with the assistance of AI for research and structuring of the content.

 ## Sources for Verification

 1. **Cognoa Official Website:** [Cognoa About Us](https://cognoa.com/about-us/)